IceDigitalAlexVV/atom-import-js/README.md

-# ImportJS Atom plugin
+# ImportJS Atom package

-This is the Atom plugin for ImportJS.
+This is the Atom package for ImportJS.

 ## Installing

-1. Install the atom-import-js via Atom's package manager.
+1. Install the atom-import-js package via Atom's package manager.

 2. [Configure import-js for your project](https://github.com/galooshi/import-js#configuration)